The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Methods

 where $I_{i'}^{\mathrm{ZAMS}}(z_{j'})$ indicates if the $i$-th system in the sample has been initialized at \ac{ZAMS} and exists as any form of bound binary at redshift $z_{j'}$.
 These are the systems we count as members of the $N_{\mathrm{total}}$ sample of binaries.

 For merging \acp{BBH}, the probability of detecting a source is

-Note that this probability heavily depends on choices for the observing window $T$ and time bin width $\tau$, and thus does not have a strong physical meaning.
+This probability heavily depends on choices for the observing window $T$ and the detector sensitivity described by $p_{\mathrm{det}}$, so it is primarily determined by survey details.
+The time $\tau$ is a choice of bin width in time for approximating time integrals.
+The probability $P(\mathrm{BBHm}_{\mathrm{obs}})$ is only loosely dependent on $\tau$, because $I_i^{\mathrm{BBHm}} (t_j, t_j+\tau)$ scales approximately linearly with $\tau$, which counters the $\tau$ in the denominator.

 We also consider \emph{conditional} probabilities for sources in our sample.
-For example, the probability an observable \ac{HMXB} will become a \ac{BBH} that merges within a Hubble time can be written as
+For example, the probability a detectable \ac{HMXB} will become a \ac{BBH} that merges within a Hubble time can be written as

 which, in summation form, is